karolcholewa/blog/_posts/2021-02-02-sql-cookbook.md

 ```

 ## Concat()
-To revert the scenario with PATINDEX here is how to combine both ClientID and ClientEmail in order to generate the proper SubscriberKey and exclude any misused SubscriberKeys from a query:
+To revert the scenario with PatIndex() here is how to combine both ClientID and ClientEmail in order to generate the proper SubscriberKey and exclude any misused SubscriberKeys from a query:

 ```sql
 SELECT